Could Germany's election pose changes for the cultural sphere? | DW | 27.09.2021

 Who represents Germany abroad?

-Important pillars of German cultural mediation abroad are, in addition to Deutsche Welle, the cultural institution Goethe-Institut, German schools abroad or exchange programs such as those of the German Academic Exchange Service (DAAD).
+Important pillars of German cultural mediation abroad are, in addition to Deutsche Welle, the cultural institution Goethe-Institut, German schools abroad and exchange programs such as those of the German Academic Exchange Service (DAAD).

-The Social Democratic Party SPD does emphasize the importance of the Goethe-Institut in its election platform.
+The Social Democratic Party SPD does emphasize the importance of the Goethe Institute in its election platform.
 However, there is no mention of expanding funding.

-The Greens say they want to provide Goethe-Instituts and schools abroad with better funding and also improve their digital infrastructure.
+The Greens say they want to provide Goethe Institutes and schools abroad with better funding and also improve their digital infrastructure.
 The environmental party also wants to set up "programs for persecuted artists and scientists."

 -